NOTTING HILL

 A BOTTLE KILN.
 THE POTTERIES and THE PIGGERIES

-First honest and industrious, then acquired a reputation of less honesty.
+First the population was mostly honest and industrious, but then acquired a reputation of less honesty.
 Dubious characters.
-People made homeless from elsewhere due to clearances.

 A shanty town, no building controls.
 1849.
 Cholera outbreaks.